MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/dotnet-core.md

    > [!div class="mx-imgBorder"]
    > ![Save and run button in a new YAML pipeline](media/save-and-run-button-new-yaml-pipeline.png)

-1. To commit the pipeline to your repository, edit the commit message as needed and select **Save**.
+1. To commit the pipeline YAML file to your repository, edit the commit message as needed and select **Save**.
 1. Select **Run** to run your pipeline.

-To see the build logs as the pipeline runs, select the build number at the top of the page.
+To see the build logs as your pipeline runs, select the build number at the top of the page.

 ::: moniker-end